Biff uses XTDB for the database. It's OK if you haven't used XTDB before, but you may want to peruse some of the learning resources at least.

 is deprecated.
 It's recommended to use :db.op/upsert

-instead, as is done in the example project.
+instead, as is done in the starter project.

 Finally, you can use :db/lookup